PrismJS/prism-themes/CONTRIBUTING.md

 Whether it's documentation or code, Prism Themes welcomes Pull Requests!
 (If you're specifically looking to contribute a brand new theme, the next section on [Creating new themes](#creating-new-themes) would be more relevant.)

 1. Fork this repository and create a new branch.
 It is possible that you do not have to clone it to your machine if you do not have to regenerate theme screenshots.
-If you need help at any point, please reach out!
+If you need help at any point, please reach out by [opening a new issue](https://github.com/PrismJS/prism-themes/issues/new/choose)!

 2. Make the changes.